dehpour/dehpour.github.io/_posts/2023-02-05-quantum-field-i.md

 + Final Exam: Saturday 1402/03/20 at 09:00 - 11:00

 ### Refrences
+From chapter 1 until the end of chapter 7 of
 + Schwartz, Matthew Dean.
 Quantum Field Theory and the Standard Model.
 Cambridge University Press, 2014.

 ### Homework Assignments